Harikrishna-AL/notes/content/posts/insuranceLLM.md

     def train(model, dataset, epochs, lr):
         """
-        A function to train the model using the trainer funciton.
+        A function to train the model using the trainer function.

         model: model to train
         dataset: dataset to use